 N0451

-The outstanding Jonquilla Narcissus ‘Baby Moon’ casts a warm glow with its abundant, radiant, buttercup yellow flowers borne in clusters of up to 6 blooms per stem.
+The outstanding Jonquilla Narcissi ‘Baby Moon’ casts a warm glow with its abundant, radiant, buttercup yellow flowers borne in clusters of up to 6 blooms per stem.
 The rounded, star-shaped petals surround a neat, miniature cup.
 Fine, cylindrical foliage blends easily with other plants and fades subtly at the end of the season.

-Jonquilla ‘Baby Moon’ is heavily scented, with an exceptional citrus perfume – be sure to place some in pots by the door, and in naturalising drifts by walkways to fully appreciate the fragrance.
+Narcissus Jonquilla ‘Baby Moon’ is heavily scented, with an exceptional citrus perfume – be sure to place some in pots by the door, and in naturalising drifts by walkways to fully appreciate the fragrance.
 Prolong the cheerful presence of daffodils in your garden with these terrific late bloomers.

 -